iosifache/MastersThesis/thesis/10 - Testing. Evaluation.md

 [...]
 ```

-`-`, `--all`, `--hardware-platform`, `--kernel-name`, `--kernel-release`, `--kernel-version`, `--machine`, `--nodename`, `--operating-system`, and `--processor` were detected as valid arguments of the programs with two roles: `FLAG` (valid, as they are activating functionality), and `STRING_ENABLER` (invalid, as they are not requiring the user to provide any string afterward).
-By inspecting the results returned by QBDI, it can be concluded why this happens: the generated DJB2 hash for `-a` (i.e. `-939574273`) and for `-a <string>` (i.e. `657648750`) are different.
+`-`, `--all`, `--hardware-platform`, `--kernel-name`, `--kernel-release`, `--kernel-version`, `--machine`, `--nodename`, `--operating-system`, and `--processor` were identified as valid program arguments with two roles: `FLAG` (valid since they activate functionality) and `STRING_ENABLER` (invalid because they do not require the user to give any string after that).
+Upon examining the outcomes produced by QBDI, it can be inferred that the reason for this occurrence is due to the fact that the DJB2 hash generated for `-a` (i.e. `-939574273`) and for `-a <string>` (i.e. `657648750`) are different.

-On the other hand, `-` is not a valid argument, and the agument `--version`, which was initially included in the generated dictionary, was not detected as valid.
-This may happen due to `uname`'s implementation, as the code flow specific to this option is not detected by QBDI as a basic block transfer.
+Conversely, the hyphen symbol (`-`) does not constitute a legitimate argument, and the argument `--version`, which was originally incorporated in the produced dictionary, was not identified as a valid one.
+The observed occurrence could be attributed to the implementation of `uname`, as QBDI fails to recognize the code flow related to this option as a basic block transfer.

-A last observation for this functionality of the attack surface approximation module is aliases detection. `uname` accepts for all its arguments (the ones listed before) a short form.
-By taking `--all` as an example and continuing the QBDI results' inspection, it can be seen that its hash when tested for the flag role is `-939574273`, which is equal to the DJB2 hash of the `-a` argument.
-As the OpenCRS's module detects this colision, it will include only the first argument from the dictionary detected with this specific hash (in this case, `--all`).
+The final aspect to note regarding the functionality of the attack surface approximation module pertains to the detection of aliases.
+The `uname` command has the capability to accept abbreviated forms for all of its preceding arguments.
+By way of illustration using the `--all` option and further scrutinizing the QBDI outcomes, it is observable that the hash value of `-939574273` is obtained when the flag role is tested, corresponding to the DJB2 hash of the `-a` parameter.
+Upon collision detection by the OpenCRS module, it will selectively incorporate solely the initial argument from the dictionary that has been detected with the corresponding hash (namely, `--all`).

 ## Input Streams Detections

-We have used four executables from the toy test suite to assess the functionality of the input streams detection.
-All of them had at least one input stream from the set composed of `stdin`, files, and arguments.
+Four executables from the toy test suite were utilized to evaluate the efficacy of input stream detection.
+Each of the aforementioned programs possessed a minimum of one input stream originating from a collection consisting of `stdin`, files, and arguments.

 ```bash
 ➜ opencrs-surface detect --elf null_pointer_deref_args.elf